Semiclassical limit of Liouville Field Theory: Semiclassical limit

 \begin{lemma} For any bounded positive function $g$ on $\U$ one has where $:X^2:$ is the standard Wick-ordered square field defined in Section \ref{wick}. \end{lemma}

-\begin{rem} Before going back to the proof of Theorem \ref{th:semi}, let us make a few comments.
+\begin{rem} Before to the proof of this lemma, let us make a few comments.
 First, observe that the expression in the exponential is not positive as the elementary inequality $e^u-1-u\geq 0$ might suggest.
 Indeed one should not forget that here $e^{\gamma X}\dd x$ is defined via a renormalization procedure (recall \eqref{mido}).
 This being clear, let us shortly explain why \eqref{weah} holds.
 We have

 When $\gamma$ tends to zero $(1- \left(C(x,\U)\right)^{\gamma^2/2})$ is equivalent to $-\gamma^2/2 \log C(x,\U)$.
 According to the expansion \eqref{eqdefconvergence}, it also makes sense to say that $:e^{\gamma X(x)}:\dd x \sim \dd x $ in some sense as $\gamma$ goes to $0$ so that the first term should converge to $e^{-\frac{1}{2}\int_{\U} g(x) \log C(x,\U)\dd x}$.